Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/tenants-quick-start.md

             client_id: "bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb"
             client_secret: ~ZxYvTgHjKlMnPqRsT1234567890abcdef           # Replace with your client secret name in Key Vault
     ```

+More configuration options can be found in under the **OpenShift Tenants Features** folder.

 !!! info "Multiple Applications"
     You can create multiple tenants by creating separate tenant configuration files.
 Each application gets its own namespaces and can have different resource requirements.